kevinolega/callcentertrainingtips/about.md

 ## My Call Center Training Credentials

-I helped grow a call center training school in Quezon City, Makati, and Ortigas.

-Eventually, the company opened its own small call center in Ortigas.

-Unfortunately, the owner of the company went to the States and the school closed down.

-I helped build the initial program and did research on how to find work in a call center from back in 2005 when I was asked to apply at well-known call center companies in order to learn the recruitment process and to understand how to qualify for a call center position.

-I then further tried to improve and found a way to put what I learned to good use by teaching and giving tips to friends who are looking for work in a call center.

-I did this for about two years and I’ve been giving away these tips for over ten years already.
+I grew up with the reputation of having horrible communication skills.

-I am not an English major.
+I'm not an English major.

-I am not a communications graduate.
+I'm not a communications graduate.

+I only had one year of college.

+Despite these disadvantages, my studies have allowed me to qualify for jobs that require a higher level of communication skills.

-I only have four years of call center work experience and two years of assisting in the call center training school.
+I have four years of call center work experience.

+I have two years experience assisting in the call center training school.

-I only had one year of college, which is a blessing because several call centers accept high school graduates and only a handful of strict ones require two years or a degree in college.
+I consider this a blessing because several call centers accept high school graduates and only a handful of strict ones require two years or a degree in college.

-I'm a kinesthetic learner so I learn about things through active research, personal experience, and the help of people better than me.
+I'm a kinesthetic learner.

+That means I learn about things through active research, personal experience, and the help of people better than me.

+What I offer on this website are about my personal experience.

+The lessons are a documentation of strategies and stories of how I helped myself.

-What I offer on this website is my personal experience on how I helped myself and a few friends get hired in a call center and other high paying jobs by improving their communication skills.
+Occassionally I share about how I assisted a few friends get hired in a call center and other high paying jobs.

+I spent a lot of time studying strategies on improving confidence and communication skills.

 I am not an expert in grammar, pronunciation or accents but I've improved mine to a point where nobody complains about it.